 As soon as they have their Clearing Number and their list of university and course choices, they can start calling up university hotlines.
 If they’re asked to apply to a course and want to take up the place, they need to add the course as their Clearing choice in track.
 They can only enter one choice.

-1. Help them with research.
 It’s never too early to prepare, whether it’s researching degrees, looking at other universities or making a list of courses they’re interested in.
-The sooner they know which courses they want to apply for, the sooner they can call in the morning on results day.
+The sooner they know which courses they want to apply for, the sooner they can call – and we recommend doing this as early as possible.

-2. Prepare for the phone call.
-The call into a Clearing hotline can be quite daunting, but it’s important that they have all their facts straight and they don’t feel nervous!
-Run through the call a few times, make sure they have their qualifications ready in front of them and know all the details about the courses they want to apply for.
+The call into a Clearing hotline can be quite daunting, but if you make sure they have their qualifications ready and to hand and know all the details about the courses they want to apply for, then they should be able to call with confidence.

 Read more of our tips about going through Clearing.